The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 Chappa-what?

-Chappaquiddick Island, a 150-yard ferry ride from Edgartown, Mass., is off the east end of Martha's Vineyard, a popular vacation destination for the world's elite, including numerous U.S. presidents.
-It measures about 3 miles across and for years there was only one paved road, Chappaquiddick Road.
+Chappaquiddick Island is a 150-yard ferry ride from Edgartown, Mass., on the east end of Martha's Vineyard, a popular vacation destination for the world's elite, including numerous U.S. presidents.
+It measures about 3 miles across and there was only one paved road, Chappaquiddick Road.
 A hairpin turn led you to Dike Road and a narrow wooden bridge that traversed Poucha Pond.

 Bettmann/Getty Images

-On the morning of July 19, 1969, a couple of fishermen noticed a car overturned and submerged up to its tires in the pond and informed a local resident, who called police at around 8:20 a.m.
-She would tell Edgartown Police Chief Dominick James Arena, who responded alone to the call and actually borrowed bathing trunks from the woman's husband and dove into the water himself to get a closer look, that she remembered hearing a car that sounded as if it were going awfully fast at around midnight.
+On the morning of July 19, 1969, a couple of fishermen noticed a car overturned and submerged up to its tires in the pond.
+They knocked on the door of a nearby cottage and the tenant, who with her husband was renting the place, called police at around 8:20 a.m.
+She would tell Edgartown Police Chief Dominick James Arena, who responded alone to the call and actually borrowed bathing trunks belonging to the woman's husband and dove into the water himself to get a closer look, that she remembered hearing a car that sounded as if it were going awfully fast at around midnight.
 But she didn't hear a splash or anything else that indicated an accident had happened.

 Arena radioed for a fire department diver and another officer and when various backup personnel arrived at 8:45 a.m., they put a trace out on the car's license plate, L78207.